yehtutoo2022/pharmacy-guide/README.md

 Error in this
 =============
-LateInitialization error when tapping drug detail screen for first time of application open
+- LateInitialization error when tapping drug detail screen for first time of application open --solved

-Favorite screen and History screen has not been initialized for the first time
+- Favorite screen and History screen has not been initialized for the first time
+- history provider is not saved list after closing app
+- to edit JSON data
+- Planned to add filter functions

 ## Getting Started